John Paul Getty III: Media

 A. J. Quinnell used Getty's kidnapping as one piece of inspiration for his book Man on Fire.

 The 1995 book Painfully Rich: the Outrageous Fortunes and Misfortunes of the Heirs of J. Paul Getty by John Pearson includes significant content on Getty's kidnapping ordeal.

-Getty's kidnapping was adapted to the 2017 film All the Money in the World, directed by Ridley Scott.
+The story of Getty's kidnapping was adapted to the 2017 film All the Money in the World, directed by Ridley Scott.
 The film used the book by Pearson as its source.
-In the film, J. Paul Getty is played by Christopher Plummer and John Paul Getty III is played by Charlie Plummer (no relation to Christopher Plummer) as an adult, and Charlie Shotwell at age 7.
+In the film, J. Paul Getty is played by Christopher Plummer and John Paul Getty III is played by Charlie Plummer (no relation) as a teenager and Charlie Shotwell at age 7.

-The story of the kidnapping was also adapted into the 2018 television series Trust, produced by Simon Beaufoy and Danny Boyle, with Harris Dickinson as John Paul Getty III.
+The story of the kidnapping was also adapted into the 2018 television series Trust, produced by Simon Beaufoy and Danny Boyle, with Harris Dickinson as John Paul Getty III and Donald Sutherland as J. Paul Getty.

+Shriekback's song, "Over the Wire", includes subversive lyrics related to Getty III's kidnapping; “Then John Paul Getty in the form of a dove Says you only ever answer to the Butcher of Love.”